jyock97/unity_3d_arcade_defense/README.md

    5. Difficulty System

       The game will happen in rounds.
 Every end of the round or when a fixed amount of time happens.
 The next round will start.
 Every round increases the number of enemy groups to spawn.

+   6. Enemy spawns

+      Every 15 seconds, spawns a group of enemies around the outer circle of the map (Where the player can not reach)The amount of enemies and the type of them is going to be decided by the difficulty system.

 2. Player